Olive305/Projektarbeit/README.md

 ## Partially Broken Features

-- (Potentially) saving and loading of graphs as files.
 - Calculation of the generalization metric of the graph seems to be inaccurate.
 I have to further read into the calculation of this metric to fix this

 ## Short Explanation of Key Features